Phantas0s/garden/content/post/weekly-stand-up.md

 * I've spend a lot of time writing for my blog.
 I just need to fire up my grammar / syntax / wordiness tools, add an image or two, and my next article is ready.
 * Fixed a lot of typo and added some troubleshooting for my book, based on the feedback of the readers.
 * I've done my third midterm from Brian Harvey's SICP course.
-As always, barely above average, but this time I was pretty proud (didn't touched the book for 3 months).
+As always, barely above average, but this time I was pretty proud (didn't touch the book for 3 months).
 I remember quite a lot of stuff :)
 * I'm mostly done with the CLI part for my Pocket app.
 * Reviewed some of my notes / mindmaps about writing and discrete maths.
 * Continue to read "Introduction to General System Thinking".